 A huge shout out to the donors who made the Sally E. Morehouse Memorial Rehabilitation and Training Center possible.
-Because of your generosity, CMVHR can now rehabilitate and train horses, and offer education and outreach programs in all seasons, including being the new host site for the local 4-H program — the Equi-Riders Club.
+Because of your generosity, CMVHR can now rehabilitate and train horses, and offer education and outreach programs in all seasons.
 You inspire us.
 Thank you beyond words!

 SALLY E. MOREHOUSE MEMORIAL REHABILITATION AND TRAINING CENTER: “For Sally, a Soaring Spirit”, Irene Harbison (long-time friend of Sally’s and ours)